MicrosoftDocs/dynamics365smb-docs-pr.de-de/business-central/ui-enter-data.md

 -   Paste Rows

- For example, database records, such as lines on a sales order, and master data, such as cards in the **Items** window, cannot be duplicated.
+ For example, database records, such as lines on a sales order, and master data, such as cards in the **Items** page, cannot be duplicated.
 For this kind of data, the shortcut menu typically has the **Copy Cell** or **Copy Rows**  functions.
 If the **Paste** function is not available this indicates that you can only paste the data into external documents.
 Single fields on a sales line, however, can be copied to the same column in other sales lines.

  Journal lines are very flexible and can be copied freely in the same journal, indicated by the presence of **Paste** on the shortcut menu.